Luciferdevil013/Assets-Downloader/README.md

 # How To Use It :

-Step 1 : Load the Site All Content
+Step 1 : Load Site All Content

-Step 2 : Download the Har File of the site
+Step 2 : Download the Har File of the site in the network tab

 Step 3 :  Install all the library in the requirement.txt (pip install -r requirements.txt)